Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects

 Because APIs like \texttt{model()} or \texttt{forward()} are reused across stages, we resolve ambiguities using contextual cues such as: \begin{itemize} \item Mode switches (\eg \texttt{model.train()} vs. \texttt{model.eval()}), \item Optimization behavior (\eg presence of \texttt{optimizer.step()}), \item Functional use of outputs (\eg loss computation vs. prediction). \end{itemize}

-While the first author is primarily responsible for labeling the pipeline stages across all target projects, the two authors participate in multiple rounds of collaborative discussion to refine the stage definitions.
-To validate the reliability of the coding scheme, we conduct a cross-check by having a third author independently annotate a randomly selected subset of 282 PTMs.
-This subset is generated using a random sampling approach calculated to achieve a 95\% confidence level and a 5\% margin of error, ensuring it is statistically representative of the full dataset.
-The comparison between the two annotators yields an inter-rater agreement score of 0.81, indicating substantial agreement~\citep{viera2005understanding}.
+The labeling process consisted of two steps.
+In the first step, the first author labeled all projects, and all authors participated in three rounds of discussion to resolve ambiguous cases and refine the stage definitions.
+In the second step, we conducted a cross-check by having one co-author independently annotate a randomly selected subset of 282 PTMs based on the finalized stage definitions, without access to the first author's labels.
+This subset is generated using a random sampling approach calculated to achieve a 95\% confidence level and a 5\% margin of error, ensuring it is statistically representative of the full dataset (\ie 1,059 pipeline instances), resulting in an inter-rater agreement score of 0.81, indicating substantial agreement~\citep{viera2005understanding}.

 \paragraph{Step 2: Identifying PTM Adaptation Strategies in Practice (for RQ2.1).} Because adaptation is a defining feature of PTM reuse, we conduct an in-depth analysis of the strategies developers employ during the Model Adaptation stage of the PTM reuse pipeline.
 We first extracted the default configurations of the PTMs used in our dataset projects from their official documentation, including (1) Model Architecture: the structural layout, such as layer types and depths, and (2) Parameter Settings: the number of parameters and their default trainable or frozen status.
 These defaults served as a baseline for the initial state of each PTM before any user intervention.
 We then compared these defaults to actual usage observed in projects to detect modifications.